Pump it up!

 Yorkshire Water pumping raw sewage from Church Street, Norton, into the river Derwent; a designated nationally important Site of Special Scientific Interest (SSSI) and a European Special Area of Conservation (SAC).

-One of the most disturbing aspects of the Malton and Norton pumping plan, and a fact that is generally hidden from public view, is that it pumps the contents of the Yorkshire Water combined sewers into the river.
-Up to twenty portable pumps (plus the tankers in the photo) were deployed from early November 2023, to end February 2024, to fire the contents of the Yorkshire Water sewers into the river Derwent.
-The river Derwent is “designated a nationally important Site of Special Scientific Interest (SSSI) and as a European Special Area of Conservation (SAC) due to its importance in supporting a wide range of plants and animals.”
+One of the most disturbing aspects of the Malton and Norton pumping plan, and a fact that is generally unknown to the public, is that it pumps the contents of the Yorkshire Water combined sewers into the river.
+Up to twenty portable pumps (plus the tankers in the photo) were deployed from early November 2023, to end February 2024, to propel the contents of the Yorkshire Water sewers into the river Derwent.
+The River Derwent is “designated a nationally important Site of Special Scientific Interest (SSSI) and as a European Special Area of Conservation (SAC) due to its importance in supporting a wide range of plants and animals.”
 Source: Natural England.

 None of the extra sewage pollution caused by the multi-agency pumping plan is monitored or regulated.
 If you think the Yorkshire Water sewage spill data listed on this website is bad, add to that the tonnes of sewage pumped into the river by the pumping plan.

-There is no escaping the fact that the multi-agency partnership of North Yorkshire Council, Environment Agency and Yorkshire Water is knowingly and deliberately polluting the river Derwent by operating the ‘temporary’ plan.
-It is time for change.
+The multi-agency partnership of North Yorkshire Council, Environment Agency and Yorkshire Water is knowingly and deliberately (and without a licence to discharge) polluting the river Derwent SSSI SAC by operating the ‘temporary’ pumping plan.

 Yorkshire Water sewage ‘spill’ data for 2019, 2020, 2021, 2022, 2023